Skip to main content

 This document, Strengthening and Streamlining Vermont Local Comprehensive Assessment Systems: Defining Essential Components, was created from a larger piece of work, Strengthening and Streamlining Local Comprehensive Assessment Systems, in order to develop a shared understanding of assessment terminology that is commonly used.

 The Strengthening and Streamlining Local Comprehensive Assessment Systems: Guidelines and Support for Leadership Teams provides information to help educators in supervisory unions and districts develop a streamlined, balanced local comprehensive assessment system (LCAS) for all students.
-This document was initially produced in 2017 following a thorough review of the literature and current practices in the field of student assessment by Agency of Education (AOE) staff as well as educators in the field.
-It was updated by staff at the AOE with additional work completed on Appendix B that now includes assessment resources for content areas beyond mathematics and English language arts (ELA).
+Appendix B includes assessment resources for mathematics and English language arts (ELA) as well as additional content areas.

 Essential Components for Ensuring Local Comprehensive Assessment Systems are Culturally Relevant and Equitable: This document serves to support supervisory unions and/or school districts (SUs/SDs) as they refine their local comprehensive assessment systems (LCAS) to ensure that assessments are equitable and culturally relevant.